UX Writer vs Copywriter: What’s the ACTUAL Difference?

 People often confuse a UX writer with a copywriter.
 These two are two different writing categories.

-Amazon, Google, Microsoft, and major tech companies have defined separate departments for UX writers and separate for copywriters.
+Amazon, Google, Microsoft, and major tech companies have defined separate departments for UX writers and separate departments for copywriters.
 But what are these writers doing?
 How are they different from each other?
 Is UX writing a skill worth learning and enough to carry as a full-time career?

 If you want to learn more via video, then watch below.
 Otherwise, skip ahead.